You belong here.

 Please read carefully before you complete your camper's application.

 Applications are processed in the order they are received.
 Enrollment is on a first-come, first-served basis.
 Weinstein JCC family memberships must remain active throughout the entire camp session in order to receive member rates.
 If you have questions, call Joey Wood at 545-8605.
-For information on Weinstein JCC membership, please contact Membership Director Randi Amar at firstname.lastname@example.org or 804-545-8635.
+For more information about membership at the Weinstein JCC, contact Membership Director Danielle Harris at (804) 545-8635 or email@example.com.

 Due to Virginia Department of Health guidelines related to COVID-19, as well as our licensing and camper/counselor ratios, each session has a fixed maximum number of campers that can be accommodated.
 Parents will be notified if they are put on a wait list.
 For the safety of our campers, enrollment cannot be expanded beyond group capacity.
 Please register early to ensure your placement.
 There is a separate wait list for each camp.
 Slots are filled as space becomes available per camp.
 All programs are contingent upon minimum enrollment.